-If you’re a parent, you’re probably very familiar with your own signs of sleep deprivation.
+You may be very familiar with some of your own signs of sleep deprivation.
 Besides the really obvious stuff--feeling tired or drowsy--you may also show the following signs (Dement and Vaughan 1999):

 • Being slow to wake up in the morning; needing caffeine or other aids to “get going”